Rincon10/IETI-LAB02/README.md

          }
      ```
 5. Implement the methods of the *UserServiceMongoDB* using with the *UserRepository*.
-6. Test your API and verify that your data is store in your cluster.
+6. Test your API and verify that your data is stored in your cluster.